Official Certification & Official Translation

 2. What is an official translation?

-An official translation is a certified translation (or sworn translation) that has been made by a court-sworn translator.
+An official translation is a certified translation (also called sworn translation) that has been made by a court-sworn translator.
 These persons are allowed to only certify the translations they have made themselves, but no other documents, esp. not the original document the translation is based on!

 A certified/sworn translator is a person with a special license as a sworn or publicly appointed/authorized translator.
 Such a sworn translator is entitled to officially translate documents, i.e. to make so-called sworn or court-approved translations.